$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: E2L-infinity -algebras, their morphisms, and structure theorems

 \subsection{Homotopy transfer and minimal model theorem}

-A minimal characteristic of homotopy algebras is that they provide a nice notion of homotopy transfer.
-The latter will be important for all our future constructions, and we therefore develop a form of the homological perturbation lemma below.
+Generically, homotopy algebras provide a notion of homotopy transfer, cf.~e.g.~\cite{Loday:2012aa}.
+We will require this technology later, and we therefore develop a form of the homological perturbation lemma below.